Martin-Taddey/CSCI395-Project/README.md

 * **2. How to use**
 	* a.
 Once the files are downloaded to your project.
 Use "npm i" to install all its dependencies.
 	* b.
 To run the server use the commend "nodemon index.js".
-	* c.
-Which SQL tool(s) did you use to solve the question (i.e. aggregates, joins, cases etc.)?